 - Generating Capital

 The major benefit of property as investment is the money you will generate from charging rent, but don’t expect to be earning heaps of cash from the beginning.
-Firstly, you will have to cover your bond repayments, insurance, taxes, and homeowner fees, which will likely take up approximately a quarter of the income generated from renting – leaving you with a bit less for investment and playing your favourite Canadian mobile casino games.
+Firstly, you will have to cover your bond repayments, insurance, taxes, and homeowner fees, which will likely take up approximately a quarter of the income generated from renting – leaving you with a bit less for investment.
 However, the property should be paid off in 30 years – ideally by the time you retire – and you will be able to continue renting out the property for income, live on the property yourself, or sell it.

 The Cons of Property Investment